experimental-software/workshop-materials-template/README.md

 ```
 cd $PROJECT_NAME
-git checkout --orphan main
+git checkout --orphan master
 git add .
 git commit -m "Initial commit"
 ```

-## TODO
+### Update dummy content

-After cloning the repository, you need to do the following steps:
+After cloning the repository, you to replace the dummy content from the template with the content of your workshop materials:

 - [ ] [Update license information](README.md#license)
 - [ ] [Update dummy config](config.toml)